facelessuser/coloraide/docs/src/markdown/temperature.md

 c2.cct()
 ```

+/// note | Output Space
+`out_space` does not affect normalization, it simply converts the returned color to the color space specified by the
+user.
+///

 ## Algorithms

 There are quite a few approaches to calculating to and from CCT, each with their strengths and weaknesses.
 ColorAide
-currently only supports a few approaches which are implemented as plugins.
+currently only supports a few approaches, specifically those that support the concept of CCT and ∆~uv~.
+Each approach
+is implemented as a CCT plugin.

 Algorithm       | Key              | Description
 --------------- | ---------------- | -----------
-Robertson\ 1968 | `robertson-1968` | Uses the CIE 2˚ Standard Observer and can handle a range of 1667K - ∞.
+Robertson\ 1968 | `robertson-1968` | Uses the CIE 2˚ Standard Observer and can handle a range of 1000K - ∞.
 Ohno\ 2013      | `ohno-2013`      | Utilizes a combined approach of a triangular and parabolic solver.
 Current implementation allows for a range of 1000K - 100000K.

 ### Robertson 1968